tc39/proposal-accessible-object-hasownproperty/README.md

 ## Implementations

-There are currently no native implementations of `Object.has` in JavaScript engines.
+There are currently no native implementations of `Object.hasOwn` in JavaScript engines.

 A polyfill of `Object.hasOwn()` is available in [polyfill.js](./polyfill.js) or in [core-js](https://github.com/zloirock/core-js/#accessible-objecthasownproperty)